jfisher009/NationalCyberLeagueResource/README.md

   - Mix and match flags on consecutive grep statements to fine tune what you are looking for
   - **Example**: `cat log.log | grep -i "user" | grep -iv "invalid" | grep -E -o "([0-9]{1,3}[\.]){3}[0-9]{1,3}"`
   - **Explanation**: cat the log file and look for any line that contains the word "user" regardless of case to find any line that contains a usernam.
 Then, grep for anyline that says "invalid" and select only lines that do not match to sort out invalid user attempts.
 Finally, that last regular expression searches for IP addresses and only outputs the IP address.
+- [cut](https://www.geeksforgeeks.org/cut-command-linux-examples/): Cut is used to split a line in bash.
+  - **Common Flags**;
+  - -d: Specify a delimter
+  - -f: Select which part of a cut you want to select
 - [sort](https://www.geeksforgeeks.org/sort-command-linuxunix-examples/): Sort lines in alphabetical order.
 - [uniq](https://www.geeksforgeeks.org/uniq-command-in-linux-with-examples/#:~:text=The%20uniq%20command%20in%20Linux,also%20deletes%20the%20duplicate%20lines.): Remove adjacent duplicate lines.
 It is important to sort the lines before doing this so that all duplicates are removed
   - `cat log.txt | sort | -uniq`